cloudfoundry/java-buildpack/docs/logging.md

 log level of `ERROR` whereas the exception stack trace is logged with a log level of `DEBUG` to prevent users from seeing stack traces by default.

+## Sensitive Information in Logs

+The Java buildpack logs sensitive information, such as environment variables which may contain security credentials.

+_You should be careful not to expose this information inadvertently_, for example by posting standard error stream contents or the contents of `<app dir>/.buildpack-diagnostics/buildpack.log` to a public discussion list.

 ## Logger Usage
 The `LoggerFactory` class in the `JavaBuildpack::Diagnostics` module manages a single instance of a subclass of the standard Ruby `Logger`.